Macho0x/KIT-LANG-BEST-PRACTISES/README.md

 ## `AGENTS.md` — The Compass (Always Loaded)

-This is the **primary context document** for AI agents and the first file any developer should read.
+This is the **primary context document** for AI agents (Cursor, Claude Code, Codex etc.) and the first file any developer should read.
 It contains the project's non-negotiable safety rules (e.g., never use `Type!` in trading code, never use `??` for market data), module architecture, naming conventions, and build commands.
 It also includes a **Quick FAQ** and a **Section Index** that let agents resolve syntax ambiguities by targeting specific line ranges in `SYNTAX.md` — without ever loading the full reference into memory.

 ---